-It smells amazing in this kitchen .
-Calm and focused yet unbridled energy swirling.
+It smells amazing in this kitchen.
+I m getting hungry.
+Calm and focused unbridled energy swirling.
 Plating has begun.
 Is there a cocktail party on the other side of the doors?
-It seem like it from the quality of food coming from this kitchen.
+The quality of food starting to circulate coming from this kitchen impressive.
 Chef Eric’s Culinary Classroom on Picco Blvd in West Los Angles is cooking up healthy snacks with ages 7-15 this morning.
-Kids Cooking Camps for the summer is on!
+Kids Cooking Camps for the summer is on.

-On the menu today: Healthy snacks.
+On the menu today: healthy snacks.
 Mushrom-Cheese Pitas, Tofu Veggies Cakes with Corn Roasted Salsa and Asian Vinaigrette, Fruity Kabobs with Marshmallows, Apples with Sweet Yogurt Dip, Home-Baked Pretzels, Homemade Hummus with Pita Bread Triangles, Spinach, Red Onion and Jack Cheese Quesadillas.
 Classic Guacamole with Plum Tomatoes, Oven-Roasted Sweet Potato Fries.
 All leftovers form he class tasting are distributed and each little takes a to-go box. part of the class tuition includes all recipes and aprons.

-The set up and structure of the class is similar to that in larger cooking school like Culinary Institute of America.
+The set up and structure of the class is similar to that in larger older cooking school.
+Think Culinary Institute of America for example.
 Pairing or working in groups.
-Kids are paired with their own age in Chef Eric’s classroom whenever possible.
+Kids are paired with their own age whenever possible in Chef Eric’s classroom.
 Sharing workstations, multiple recipes divided up and assigned, started, completed and on to the next.
 Chef Eric circulates offering guidance, along with his sous chefs.
 Juana maintains the cleanliness of the kitchen.
 Jennie, Chef Eric’s wife and business partner, manages the offices.

 Chef Eric Crowley graduated from the Culinary Institute of America located in Hyde Park, NY.
 His first job was in Spain at Via Veneto, one of the oldest restaurants in Spain for room and boards only.
 Then off to Germany for more practical culinary training and back to the United States.
 He began working at Patina Restaurant Group under Joachim Splichal and after agreeing to fill in and teach for a classmate from CIA, the light bulb came on in Chef Eric’s head.
 In 2003 the doors opened at the Chef Eric’s Culinary Classroom and the rest is history.